thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/RESTful_Express_HTTP_Server.desc.md

 -  Clients are concerned with user interface.
 -  Servers are concerned with data persistence.
--  Clients and servers communicate over a uniform HTTP interface.
+-  Clients and servers communicate over a well-defined HTTP interface.
 -  Clients and servers think about data in terms of resources.
 -  Clients send HTTP requests to create, read, update, and destroy resources.
 -  Servers send HTTP responses to indicate the result of these operations.